From: No Ordinary Twilight

 He ejected.
 Exited the aircraft over a black ocean with no idea where he would come down or how he would survive if they couldn't reach him.
 Underwater, completely enfolded by heavy waves, he fumbled to find the toggle on his life vest.
-Unable to breathe, finally yanked it free and shot to the surface, wobbling side to side like an out-of-control elevator.
+Unable to breathe, he finally yanked it free and shot to the surface, wobbling side to side like an out-of-control elevator.

 Perry Howe was a dreamer.
 When his dreams faded, he tried to get them back with whiskey.
 More than once, broke and thirsty, he would find Beemo Manville's car on a whisky run with the trunk open.
 Before the bootlegger could get back to his cache, Perry had sneaked a gallon of moonshine and was off in the woods by the river where a chase would have been too much trouble.